adellej/beans/settle/README.rst

     python -m pip --verbose install -e .

-After this, in that enviroment, pySettle just works from every directorty, providing the conda environment isactivated.
+After this, in that enviroment, pySettle just works from every directorty, providing the conda environment is activated.
 Imports like:

     from pySettle import settler as se